kellock117/OneStep/README.md

 </p>

-Frontend Desgined by Jay <br/>
-Backend built by Jaewon <br/>
+Built by Jay and Jaewon

-But have not integrated.
+Frontend and backend have not integrated.